 VOTING ON TUESDAY

-In 1845, when we rode horses and buggies, and before Florida, California, and Texas were states or slavery had been abolished, Congress needed to pick a time for Americans to vote.
-Americans required three days to ride to the nearest polls, two days to pray, and one day for trading at the market.
-And so, Tuesday was the most convenient day for most Americans to vote...
+In 1845, before Florida, California, and Texas were states and slavery had been abolished, Congress needed to pick a time for Americans to vote.
+We were an agrarian society that required plenty of travel time on horses and buggies.
+With religious observances on Sundays and market tradings on Wednesdays, Tuesday was identified as the most convenient weekday for most Americans to vote...
 173 years ago.

 STATE leave LAWS